neftjs/neft/index.coffee.md

 By default this function adds into the property name *Changed* word.

-Read more about signals on the *signal* module documentation and check methods on this class which call signals.
+Read more about signals in the *signal* module documentation and check methods in this class which calls signals.

 To create signal handler name based on the signal name, check `signal.getHandlerName()`.

 ### Example

+Dict.getPropertySignalName('name')
-Dict.getPropertySignalName('name') // nameChanged
+// nameChanged

+signal.getHandlerName('nameChanged')
-signal.getHandlerName('nameChanged') // onNameChanged
+// onNameChanged

 		@getPropertySignalName = do (cache = {}) -> (propName) ->
 			expect(propName).toBe.truthy().string()